Where we work

 Our annual report

-Climate change is putting an enormous strain on the world’s most vulnerable people.
-Unpredictable weather patterns, extreme temperatures, shorter growing seasons, droughts, floods, and increased exposure to pests and crop diseases are making it more difficult for communities who rely on farming to survive and earn a living.
+As COP 28 gets underway, it's clear that climate change is putting an enormous strain on the world’s most vulnerable people.
+Extreme temperatures, unpredictable weather patterns, shorter growing seasons, droughts, floods, and increased exposure to pests and crop diseases are making it more difficult for communities that rely on farming to survive and earn a living.

 But there are techniques that can help people adapt to and prepare for some of these changes so that they can continue to put food on the table and keep their livelihoods going – and even improve them.
 That’s where Climate-Smart Agriculture comes in.